Punctelia: Description

 Other Parmeliaceae genera that are superficially similar to Punctelia and have pseudocyphellae are Flavopunctelia and Cetrelia.
 Flavopunctelia species tend to be yellower than Punctelia due to the presence of usnic acid in the cortex.
 Cetrelia is usually larger with lobes measuring 1–2 cm, a dark lower thallus surface, and few rhizines.

 Secondary chemicals found in the genus include atranorin in the cortex, and gyrophoric acid in the medulla.
 Lecanoric acid has been detected as a minor component in Punctelia jujensis and P. subrudecta.

 Photobiont

 Most lichen genera associate with a photobiont partner from one algal genus.
 Punctelia is no exception to this general rule; it associates with species from the most common photobiont genus, Trebouxia.
 In a study of photobiont partner selectivity, Punctelia subrudecta specimens collected from central Europe were shown to have a moderate selectivity, associating with three species of Trebouxia: T. jamesii, T. arboricola, and T. gelatinosa (the latter most frequently).
 The photobiont partner for P. rudecta is Trebouxia anticipata.

+An investigation centred on the lichen species Punctelia borreri and P. subrudecta, which are prominent in Europe's temperate and Mediterranean forest ecosystems, confirmed that these fungi predominantly collaborate with Trebouxia gelatinosa.
+This symbiotic relationship appears to be influenced by the diverse climates of the Iberian Peninsula.
+While each Punctelia species has unique associations with specific microalgal lineages, some photobiont lineages are common to both.
+These shared lineages seem to be region-specific, hinting at a potential influence of local climate on these fungal-algal interactions.